11ppm/pli_rsync/README.md

 ## Overview
 * Create a command using rsync to transfer backup files located in the `/plinode_backups/` directory of Plugin nodes from a VPS to a local machine.
 * Create a command using rsync to transfer backup files from a local machine to the `/plinode_backups/` directory of Plugin nodes simultaneously.
+* Please check if `/plinode_backups/` is available on the Plugin nodes before proceeding.
+If `/plinode_backups/` is not available, the command will not be executed.
 * Compatible with various encryption types.
 The following is a list of SSH key types that may be detected by the script:
      * ssh-dss
      * ssh-rsa